 - Upward mobility.
 Your organization may have opportunities for advancement that continuing education can help you prepare for, and selecting only the classes you need to achieve that goal can speed up the process.

 - Refreshing or updating current knowledge.
 A non-degree program is a great way to get up to speed on the latest progress and practices in your field, as university classes tend to provide the most up-to-date information for their students.
 And without the costs and time commitment of a full-on grad program, you can dip in every so often and keep yourself on the cutting edge with minimal fuss.

 Taking individual courses may also help you avoid some of the time constraints and expenses that come with traditional grad school enrollment, especially if you’re trying not to work and study full time.
 And if your employer is financially supporting your professional development, enrolling only in the classes you absolutely need will help to keep things within budget.

-Taking a course in certain subjects or skill areas like Mandarin or statistics can be more effective and engaging than pursuing self study on your own.
-With a course you’ll have access to an instructor who can facilitate your learning, assess your progress and correct your work.
-Additionally, you’ll have assignments and projects to help deepen your knowledge and other students to connect with and learn alongside.
-These structures and fellow peers can help keep you accountable for your learning and may prove more motivating than simply reading a book on your own.
+Taking courses in certain subjects or skill areas like Mandarin or statistics can be much more effective and enjoyable than studying on your own.
+You’ll have access to an experienced and qualified instructor who can facilitate your learning, assess your progress, and correct your work.
+You’ll also have classmates with whom you can connect and collaborate, making the experience more communal and enjoyable.